 PushMe

-Weather alert templates for hurricanes, flooding, winter storms, and heat risk.
+Severe weather alert templates for hurricanes, flooding, winter storms, and heat risk.

-Copy an alert or open it directly in PushMe to track severe weather when it starts affecting travel, infrastructure, and the power grid.
+Copy an alert or open it directly in PushMe to track severe weather when it starts affecting travel, infrastructure, evacuations, and the power grid.

 Major hurricane